 IT Resources for Working Remotely

 Arcadia University faculty and staff have the ability to access university resources from remote locations.
-Please visit the below pages for important guidelines and documentation.

 If you have a University-owned device, you should be able to connect the PC or Mac laptop to your home network and access applications needed for work.

 Information Technology Help Desk has a small number of loaner computers that are available for faculty and staff use.
 Please reach out to firstname.lastname@example.org to request assistance.